 We only include bedrooms when we calculate how many rooms a property has, as all tenants are entitled to a kitchen and a bathroom.

 The entitlements are one bedroom for every adult couple and every single adult over the age of 16.

 A single child is also entitled to one bedroom.
 Any two children of the same sex aged under 16 and any two children aged under ten need to share a bedroom under the criteria.

-You can calculate how many bedrooms you are entitled to using the Directgov Local housing allowance bedroom calculator.
+You can calculate how many bedrooms you are entitled to using the bedroom calculator on the Valuation Office Agency website.

-Call us for further information using the contact details on this page.
+If you need further information please contact us using the contact details on this page.